wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 ### Missing Function Level Access Control

-Read [OWASP API5:2023](https://owasp.org/API-Security/editions/2023/en/0xa5-broken-function-level-authorization/) for the attack pattern — sensitive handlers reachable because the authentication or authorization check is missing or insufficient.
+Read [OWASP API5:2023](https://owasp.org/API-Security/editions/2023/en/0xa5-broken-function-level-authorization/) for the attack pattern: sensitive handlers reachable because the authentication or authorization check is missing or insufficient.

 Every restricted handler must check authentication and then role permission before it does any work; the enforcement mechanism must deny all access by default and require an explicit grant to specific roles for each function.
 If the function is part of a workflow, also verify the workflow is in a state that allows the operation.
 Log authentication- and authorization-related changes to the audit trail.

 === "Java stack"

-    Declare the permission requirement where it is enforced — the service descriptor or the JAX-RS resource annotation — not by string-matching role names inside business logic, which is easy to forget on a new method and invisible to review.
+    Declare the permission requirement where it is enforced, in the service descriptor or the JAX-RS resource annotation, not by string-matching role names inside business logic, which is easy to forget on a new method and invisible to review.

     On Carbon (Carbon 4), the Carbon Management Console gate is the "login" permission: it must **not** be granted to any user that does not need console access.
 The canonical case is the API Manager Store self-registered user, who must never be able to reach the admin console.
 Treat any grant of "login" to a self-registration or store-facing role as a finding.